WEllin06/A-Bubble-Chart-With-Tremendous-Function/README.md

 4- We have referred to this URL:https://github.com/jeffreymorganio/d3-country-bubble-chart for further improvements based on Jeffrey Morgan.

-5-Please click this url: https://wellin06.github.io/ ,if you would like to interact with our visualized design!

 Here are some demonstration of our project which is optimized by our team based on Jeffrey Morgan's design.

 ·Float on Bubble Data Display Function: